Sleep Quality Among Patients With Venous Ulcers: A Cross-sectional Study in a Health Care Setting in São Paulo, Brazil

 - 0 Comments

-The aim of this study was to assess the sleep quality in patients with venous ulcers.
+Questionnaires may be used to assess and measure sleep quality in patients with venous ulcers.